jeffdoolittle/jeffdoolittle.github.com/src/content/blog/2022-07-11-a-philosophy-of-software-design-with-john-ousterhout.md

 guest: John Ousterhout
 ---

 Every software development team struggles to identify and address complexity in the systems they design, develop, and operate.
 In my experience, many of these teams either ignore complexity or try to reinvent the wheel when they could be learning about [containing complexity](/2021/03/03/padnug-software-architecture-as-complexity-containment/) from leading industry experts.
-[John Ousterhout](https://profiles.stanford.edu/john-ousterhout){:target="blank"}, professor of computer science at Stanford University, is one of those experts.
+[John Ousterhout](https://profiles.stanford.edu/john-ousterhout), professor of computer science at Stanford University, is one of those experts.
 Everyone in the software industry has a lot to learn and gain from his experience.

-[John](https://profiles.stanford.edu/john-ousterhout){:target="blank"} joined me recently on [Software Engineering Radio](https://se-radio.net){:target="blank"} for a conversation about his book, [A Philosophy of Software Design](https://www.amazon.com/Philosophy-Software-Design-2nd/dp/173210221X){:target="blank"}.
+[John](https://profiles.stanford.edu/john-ousterhout) joined me recently on [Software Engineering Radio](https://se-radio.net) for a conversation about his book, [A Philosophy of Software Design](https://www.amazon.com/Philosophy-Software-Design-2nd/dp/173210221X).
 We discussed the history and ongoing challenges of software system design, especially the nature of complexity and the difficulties handling it.
 We also explored various design concepts from the book, such as modularity, layering, abstraction, information hiding, maintainability, and readability.

 I highly recommend you listen to this episode and share it with your colleagues in the software industry.
-And don't forget to grab a copy of [John's Book](https://www.amazon.com/Philosophy-Software-Design-2nd/dp/173210221X){:target="blank"}!
+And don't forget to grab a copy of [John's Book](https://www.amazon.com/Philosophy-Software-Design-2nd/dp/173210221X)!

-[{{ page.title }}]({{ page.episode_url }}){:target="blank"} on Software Engineering Radio.
+[{{ page.title }}]({{ page.episode_url }}) on Software Engineering Radio.

-[Go give it a listen]({{ page.episode_url }}){:target="blank"} and be sure to share with your colleagues.
+[Go give it a listen]({{ page.episode_url }}) and be sure to share with your colleagues.

 {%- include se-radio-plug.md -%}